NVIDIA HPC SDK

 HPC Compilers Support Services

 HPC Compiler Support Services provide access to NVIDIA technical experts, including:

 - Paid technical support for the NVFORTRAN, NVC++ and NVC compilers (NVCC excluded).

 - Help with installation and usage of NVFORTRAN, NVC++ and NVC compilers.

 - Confirmation of bug reports, prioritization of bug fixes above those from non-paid users.

-- Help with temporary workarounds for confirmed compiler bugs.
+- Where possible, help with temporary workarounds for confirmed compiler bugs.

-- More details in the End Customer Terms & Conditions.
+- For more details please refer to End Customer Terms & Conditions.